V4Fire/Client/src/base/b-router/README.md

 Every time we use `router.push` or `router.replace`, the router can change the `route` property value, but there are some details you should know:

-* If you emit transition without changing the route path, i.e., without changing URL pathname, the `route` object's mutations don't force rendering of components.
+* If you emit transition without changing a route path, i.e., without changing URL pathname, the `route` object's mutations don't force rendering of components.
 Technically, it means that if you just add or change some query parameters, there won't be re-render.
 You should tie component properties manually.
-  This behavior helps increase application performance when changing the route because, usually, when you just change query parameters, you don't want to change the page or emit significant UI mutations.
+  This behavior helps increase application performance when changing the route because usually, when you just change query parameters, you don't want to change the page or emit significant UI mutations.
   This behavior is called "soft".

-* When you emit the soft transition, you modify query parameters, but don't rewrite, i.e., if you have the URL like `/foo?bla=1` and you do `router.push(null, {query: {baz: 2}})`, finally you'll see `/foo?bla=1&baz=2`.
+* When you emit s soft transition, you modify query parameters, but don't rewrite, i.e., if you have the URL like `/foo?bla=1` and you do `router.push(null, {query: {baz: 2}})`, finally you'll see `/foo?bla=1&baz=2`.
 If you want to remove some parameters, pass their with null values, `router.push(null, {query: {bla: null}})`.